-Transform your favorite candy into this Turtles Layer Cake!
+Transform your favorite candy into this Turtles Cake!
 Layers of rich chocolate cake, caramel buttercream, caramel sauce, and chopped pecans.

 We’ve been in our new place just over a week now, and it’s finally starting to feel a bit less chaotic and a bit more like home — some rooms, anyhow.
 I was super nervous about the kitchen aside from the appliances, as it’s basically a 1989 original.
 It’s in good shape considering its age, but it’s a far cry from the modern kitchens these days.
-So I baked up a batch of my favourite chocolate chip cookies to test the setup and the oven.
+So I baked up a batch of my favorite chocolate chip cookies to test the setup and the oven.
 I’ve made those cookies so many times that I know exactly how they should turn out.

 I actually struggled with them for the past 3 years, as our previous place had a gas oven.
 I can now say with confidence that I will never use a gas oven again.
 EVER.
 I love a gas cooktop (and miss it), but the inconsistency of the gas oven is horrible for baking.
 This was proven the other day when I baked up the cookies in an electric oven and they turned out better than they have in years.

 The kitchen was actually quite pleasant to bake in.
 I have a separate “pantry” section for all my baking needs, so it doesn’t feel as cramped as I thought it would.
 The kitchen sink leaves a lot to be desired (small/cramped), but all in all the kitchen is pretty functional.

 We still have a bunch of boxes (most empty) in the basement, but the main floor is done and some of the upstairs.
 I haven’t touched my photography room yet though.
 I’m kinda procrastinating it because I don’t really know where to start.
 It’s a huge mess right now and I need to put up some shelving and a table, etc. I have to get that done next week because I’ve only got so many recipes in the backlog!
 Like this Turtles Layer Cake.